hewad-mubariz/reactnative-50-days/README.md

 The Circular Progress Bar component provides a dynamic and visually appealing way to represent progress in a circular format.
 This component features animated progress lines that grow and change color as the progress value updates, creating a smooth and engaging user experience.
 The progress percentage is displayed in the center of the circle, with an accompanying "Processing" text.
 A responsive "Start" button at the bottom of the screen triggers the progress animation, scaling when pressed to enhance interactivity.
 The component is built using React Native Reanimated for smooth animations and SVG for scalable graphics, making it perfect for fitness apps, loading indicators, and progress tracking interfaces.

 https://github.com/user-attachments/assets/0623d85f-20bb-4fcf-90d2-4932bd78c296

+# Day 29 FlashCards

+The FlashCards component provides an engaging and interactive way to display content, making it ideal for a variety of applications.
+Each card features a smooth flip animation, allowing for dynamic transitions between the front and back sides.
+This component supports full customization of both sides, enabling the integration of icons, styled text, and other elements to enhance the user experience.
+The flip animation includes a slight translation effect, adding a natural and fluid motion to the transition.
+Perfect for educational apps, product showcases, quizzes, and more.